ivan-rivera-projects/Klaviyo-MCP-Server-Enhanced/README.md

 - Node.js v18 or higher
 - A Klaviyo account with API access
 - A private API key with appropriate scopes (campaigns:read, metrics:read, etc.)

+### ⚠️ Important Note About Startup Warnings

+**When you first start Claude Desktop with this MCP tool, you will see several JSON parsing error notifications appear.
+This is normal and expected behavior.**

+These warnings occur during the initial connection phase between Claude and the MCP server and do not affect the functionality of the tool.
+Once Claude is fully initialized, these warnings will stop appearing, and the tool will work normally.

+Key points to remember:
+- These warnings are harmless and can be safely dismissed
+- They only appear during startup and not during normal operation
+- The MCP server is still functioning correctly despite these warnings
+- All analytics and API features will work as expected

+For more technical details about these warnings, see [STARTUP_ERROR_SUPPRESSION.md](docs/STARTUP_ERROR_SUPPRESSION.md).

 ### Installing via Smithery